External Funding

 Deadline: Applications are typically accepted between mid-March and May 31.

 The Freshwater Fisheries Society of BC awards up to four scholarship grants annually, each with a value of up to $1,500.
-These scholarships are available to students enrolled in a fish culture or fisheries management program within a recognized post-secondary educational institution in British Columbia.
+Scholarships are available to students enrolled in a fish culture or natural resource management program within a recognized post-secondary educational institution in British Columbia.

 BC Indigenous Student Award